yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 For production clusters, a minimum of Availability Zone Level is recommended.
 Whether you choose Region or Availability Zone Level depends on your application architecture, design, and latency requirements.

 For application development and testing, you can set fault tolerance to **None** to create a single-node cluster.
-Single-node clusters can't be scaled.

 #### Region